anpham6/android-docs/source/document/android/animations.rst

 Play
 ====

 Only the XML based layout and resource files can be viewed on the Android device/emulator without any Java/Kotlin backend code.
-To play animations in the emulator you also have to ``start`` the animation in *MainActivity.java*.
+To play animations in the emulator you also have to **start** the animation in *MainActivity.java*.

 .. code-block:: java
+  :emphasize-lines: 6

   import android.graphics.drawable.Animatable;